RESEARCH

 Partners: St. Mary's River Association, Nova Scotia Salmon Association, Nova Scotia Department of Natural Resources & Renewables, Fisheries and Oceans Canada (2023 - current)

-The transitional area between freshwater and land is known as the "riparian zone," and is one of the most important habitat components for aquatic species.
-Intact, forested riparian areas protect aquatic ecological integrity by buffering impacts from terrestrial land-use activities and providing shade in the summer months.
-Salmonid fish species that have evolved in Mi'kma'ki, such as Atlantic salmon and brook trout, are cold water specialists threatened by high temperature events in rivers.
+The transitional area between water and land is known as the riparian zone, an important habitat component for aquatic species.
+Forested riparian areas protect rivers by buffering effects from land disturbance and providing shade in the summer months.
+Salmonid fish that naturally evolved in Mi'kma'ki, such as Atlantic salmon and brook trout, are cold water specialists threatened by warming rivers.
+However, the degree to which riparian zone disturbance alters river temperature is unknown in the Wabanaki (Acadian) forest region.

 Weather and stream temperature monitoring equipment deployed in Napu'saqnuk (St. Mary's River) in May 2024